-Sharvell Becton is the Director, Academic Tutoring and Mentoring Impact for the District of Columbia Branch of AARP Experience Corps.
-She is responsible for designing, monitoring and reviewing program services, and liaising with education and community groups.
-Her experience includes more than 18 years of experience designing and facilitating leadership and tools of advocacy workshops, board retreats, and seminars with activists in the U.S. and abroad.
-She has broad experience planning, organizing, and directing volunteer-led initiatives in the nonprofit and philanthropic sectors.
+Sharvell Becton is with the Income Impact Area team of the AARP Foundation.
+As a Program Manager, she is responsible for the monitoring and oversight of the Foundation’s BACK TO WORK 50+ program implementation at select community colleges and workforce investment boards across the U.S. Her experience includes more than 25 years in program design, group facilitation, and monitoring & compliance, including organizing and directing volunteer-led initiatives in the nonprofit and philanthropic sectors.
 Sharvell is a long time WAMU listener and member, and she resides in the District of Columbia.

 Christine D. Berg, M.D.

 Chris Berg served as the Chief, Early Detection Research Group, Division of Cancer Prevention, National Cancer Institute.
 In this position, she was the Project Officer for the Prostate, Lung, Colorectal and Ovarian Cancer Screening Trial (PLCO) and the National Lung Screening Trial (NLST).
 She previously worked at Suburban Hospital as the Cancer Center Director and at the Georgetown University Medical School Lombardi Cancer Center as the head of Breast Cancer radiation oncology and as director of the residency training program.
 She is board certified in Internal Medicine, Medical Oncology and Radiation Oncology.

 Paul DesJardin is the Director of the Department of Community Planning and Services (DCPS) for the Metropolitan Washington Council of Governments (COG).
 As DCPS Director, he is responsible for directing the Department’s technical and policy work in regional planning; land use/transportation and TOD-related studies; regional economic analysis and demographic forecasting; affordable housing; and foster care/child welfare.
 Paul is a member of the American Planning Association, National Capital Area Chapter and the co-chair of CAFN.
-He was recently appointed as a member of the PNC Community Development Advisory Board; and is currently a member of the vestry of St. Peter’s in the Woods Episcopal Church in Fairfax.
+He was recently appointed as a member of the PNC Community Development Advisory Board; and, he is currently a member of the vestry of St. Peter’s in the Woods Episcopal Church in Fairfax.